To see this list in PDF format, click here.

 Global Citizens: One World, Many Stories

-Monterey Park Bruggemeyer Library (LA Metro)
+Monterey Park Bruggemeyer Library

 Project Director: Cindy Costales, Senior Librarian, Adult Services

-An array of programs designed to engage patrons of all ages in this ethnically diverse community, where over half the residents are foreign-born, will expand participation in the library’s annual adult summer reading program and build bridges between new and established residents by encouraging the participation of new immigrants.
+An array of programs designed to engage adult patrons in this ethnically diverse community, where over half the residents are foreign-born, will expand participation in the library’s annual adult summer reading program and build bridges between new and established residents by encouraging the participation of new immigrants.
 The 10- week summer library program included family history conversations, art, music, poetry, a book club, reading for prizes, and more, and spark interest in a traveling exhibit, “Herstory: Chinese American Women, 165 Years of Struggle and Success,” aiming to encourage and inspire new immigrants as well as to increase historical understanding of the challenges past generations have faced.

 Immigrant Families Connect

-Arcade Branch, Sacramento Public Library (Sacramento)
+Arcade Branch, Sacramento Public Library